tonyhallett/NugetReadmeGithubRelativeToRaw/dev-readme.md

 ## Why DependsOnTargets="_InitializeNuspecRepositoryInformationProperties"

 That target sets RepositoryUrl, RepositoryBranch and RepositoryCommit if not already set and PublishRepositoryUrl is true.

+This has been tested in the integration tests by manually creating the .git directory with the relevant files as required by the [LocateRepository task](https://github.com/dotnet/sourcelink/blob/d19562d86335814367a0eb67e05500f659b16d26/src/Microsoft.Build.Tasks.Git/LocateRepository.cs#L11)

 -----
 The [packing the readme advice](https://learn.microsoft.com/en-us/nuget/reference/errors-and-warnings/nu5039)